feltus/hpc_genomics_assignment/README.md

 - All scripts and configuration files
 - Results directory with all output files
 - Comprehensive analysis report (PDF)
-- README with execution instructions
+- README text file with execution instructions
-* Due date: See syllabus

 * Late submissions will be subject to the policy in the syllabus.

 ---